SehamAlghamdi/AraTar/README.md

 # AraTar

 Welcome to the AraTar repository.
 AraTar is the first comprehensive corpus designed to support the fine-grained detection of Arabic hate speech targets.
-This task consists of two parts: Hate Type Detection (Task 1) and Hate Target Identification (Task 2).
+AraTar consists of two tasks: Hate Type Detection task (Task 1) and Hate Target Identification task (Task 2).
 This corpus is annotated with hate types and hate targets, facilitating the development of multi-label classification methods for automatically detecting both the types and targets of hate speech.

-## Corpus Overview

-- **Annotations**: The files in this repository contain the necessary labels for each data point in the AraTar corpus.
-These labels are essential for training and evaluation purposes.
-- **Data Availability**: Due to Twitter's policy, the actual tweets in the AraTar corpus cannot be made publicly available in this repository.
-To access the full corpus, including the tweets, please submit a request to the authors.

-## Requesting Full Corpus Access

-To obtain the full AraTar corpus, including the tweets, please follow these steps:
-1. Send an email to the authors at [seham.alghamdi@manchester.ac.uk](mailto:seham.alghamdi@manchester.ac.uk).
-2. Include your name, affiliation, and a brief description of your research project.
-3. Specify that you are requesting access to the AraTar corpus.

-## Significance of AraTar

 ## Significance of AraTar

 The AraTar corpus addresses several limitations of previous Arabic hate speech detection efforts: